P. J. Kavanagh: Life

-Patrick Joseph Kavanagh worked as a Butlin's Redcoat, then as a newsreader for Radiodiffusion Française, in Paris.
+Patrick Joseph Gregory Kavanagh worked as a Butlin's Redcoat, then as a newsreader for Radiodiffusion Française, in Paris.
 He attended acting classes but was called up for National Service, and was wounded in the Korean War.
-Kavanagh attended Merton College, Oxford, from 1951 to 1954; there he began to write poetry, and met Sally Philipps, the daughter of the novelist Rosamond Lehmann.
-He and Philipps wed in 1956; two years later she died suddenly, of poliomyelitis, while they were living in Java, where he was teaching for the British Council.
-His memoir about their relationship, The Perfect Stranger, won the Richard Hillary Memorial Prize.
+Kavanagh attended Merton College, Oxford, from 1951 to 1954; there he began to write poetry, and met Caroline Sarah Jane Philipps, also known as Sally, the daughter of the novelist Rosamond Lehmann.
+Kavanagh due to his traumatic experience in Korea had a hard time taking the educational institution seriously, however, managed to pass the degree with second-class honours.
+He and Philipps wed in 1956 in the London Oratory; two years later she died suddenly, of poliomyelitis, while they were living in Java, where he was teaching for the British Council.
+His memoir about their relationship, The Perfect Stranger, won the Richard Hillary Memorial Prize after a long publishing battle, where Kavanagh's work got turned down by several publishers.

+Career

+Poetry and journalism

-He published several volumes of poetry: One and One, On the Way to the Depot, About Time, Edward Thomas in Heaven, Life Before Death and An Enchantment and Something About.
+He published several volumes of poetry: One and One (1959), On the Way to the Depot (1967), About Time (1970), Edward Thomas in Heaven (1974), Life Before Death (1979) and An Enchantment (1991) and Something About (2004).
 There were collections: Selected Poems, Presences: New and Selected Poems, and Collected Poems.
 In 1993 he was given the Cholmondeley Award for poetry.